-With fish curry – it always tastes best the next day or after few hours of cooking.
-The fish and the curry absorb all the spices and blends well.
+With fish curry – it always tastes best the next day or after a few hours of cooking.
+The fish and the curry absorb all the spices and blend well.
 So I always prefer to serve it a few hours after cooking.

 Ingredients

-- Clean the fish well and cut into pieces.
+- Clean the fish well and cut it into pieces.
 Add salt and turmeric powder to the fish and let it sit for 15 minutes.
 Then wash the fish again well.
-Add 1 teaspoon of salt, 1 teaspoon red chili powder and ¼ teaspoon turmeric powder.
-Rub it all over the fish, place them inside the fridge and leave it to marinade for 30 minutes to 1 hour.
+Add 1 teaspoon of salt, 1 teaspoon of red chili powder, and ¼ teaspoon of turmeric powder.
+Rub it all over the fish, place them inside the fridge, and leave it to marinade for 30 minutes to 1 hour.

 - Heat coconut oil in a clay pot.
 When oil turns hot add mustard seeds and wait till it crackles.
 Then add chopped shallots and sauté till onions turn pink.

-- Add ginger-garlic paste and cook till raw smell of the paste is gone.
+- Add ginger-garlic paste and cook till the raw smell of the paste is gone.

 - Add tomato puree and cook until the puree turns thick and oil separates from the sides of the pan.

-- Mix all the spice powder with 1 tablespoon water into a thick paste.
-Add this paste into the pan and cook for about 3 minutes.
+- Mix all the spice powder with 1 tablespoon of water into a thick paste.
+Add this paste to the pan and cook for about 3 minutes.

 - Now add kodumpuli and boil for another 10 to 15 minutes until the curry turns a little thick.

-- Turn off flame.
-Nadan meen kari is ready to be served.
+- Turn off the flame.
+Nadan meen Kari is ready to be served.

-- With fish curry – it always tastes best the next day or after few hours of cooking.
-The fish and the curry absorb all the spices and blends well.
+- With fish curry – it always tastes best the next day or after a few hours of cooking.
+The fish and the curry absorb all the spices and blend well.
 So I always prefer to serve it a few hours after cooking.
-I re-heat it and serve it with hot steamed rice.
+I reheat it and serve it with hot steamed rice.
 Bliss!

 Comments & Reviews